 So what can we do to reconnect ourselves and our children to nature here in Calgary?
 Here are some suggestions to get you started:

-Further activity suggestions can be found in a wonderful book, I Love Dirt: 52 Activities to Help You and Your Kids Discover the Wonders of Nature by Jennifer Ward.
+Further suggestions for activities can be found in a wonderful book, I Love Dirt: 52 Activities to Help You and Your Kids Discover the Wonders of Nature by Jennifer Ward.

 If we do not maintain this connection to nature, not only is our health affected, we risk losing our sensitivity to our surroundings and our compassion and respect for living things.
 This, in turn, affects our ability to care for the environment.
 Technology is here to stay, but we need to maintain control over it, instead of it controlling us.
 The welfare of our children and future generations may depend on it.